 The ninth day of “Sithi Nakha'' marks the first day of Panauti Jatra.
 On the first day of Panauti Jatra, devotees take out goddess Bhadrakali from her temple and send her to the temple of Brahmaini, which is said to be her paternal home.
 On the second day, people worship all the gods and goddesses around the town and host feasts in their homes.

-The third day is the grand one, on this day the chariots of the three gods Mahadev (lord Shiva), Bhairab (Manifestation of lord Shiva), and Bhadrakali are collided.
+The third day is the grand one; on this day, the chariots of the three gods, Mahadev (lord Shiva), Bhairab (Manifestation of lord Shiva), and Bhadrakali, are collided.
 The chariots of Mahadev and Bhairab are dashed against the chariot of Bhadrakali.
-The chariots are collided to represent the mating of the gods and has an amusing lore behind it.
+The chariots collide to represent the mating of the gods and have an amusing lore behind them.

 A Sacred Celebration Of Faith And Tradition